munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 2.md

 </Tbody>
 </Table>

-Kitazawa Hagumi is an energetic second-year student at Hanasakigawa Girls' High School and the bassist of Hello, Happy World!
+Kitazawa Hagumi is an energetic second-year student at Hanasakigawa Girls' High School and the bassist of Hello, Happy World!.

-Outside of the band, she is also friends with Saaya, and is also classmates with Tae and Eve.
+Outside of the band, she is also friends with <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%203.md#saaya">Saaya</a>, and is also classmates with <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%203.md#tae">Tae</a> and <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%204.md#eve">Eve</a>.

 Hagumi is a tough bot, which means she has 60 skill point.
 She is 60% accurate when firing.
 Her reaction time is 0.3 seconds and she is sensitive footsteps.
 She holds her fire for 0.35 seconds before attacking.